schovi/jsCaret/README.md

 ## Future

+* Check correct functions in all browsers (currently tested in Chrome, FF5, FF8)
-* Make versions for other frameworks and pure javascript.
+* Make versions for other frameworks (now only supported jQuery).